-Judith Bouman is a PhD student with Roland Regoes at the ETH Zürich since March 2018.
-For the BRCCH consortium she works on developing and testing statistical methods to estimate the cumulative incidence of SARS-CoV-2 infection with serosurvey data.
-In particular, she exploits approaches that do not require a cutoff to classify serological samples into sero-positive or negative.
-Before starting her PhD, she has obtained a bachelor Medical Natural Sciences and a master Mathematics from the VU in Amsterdam.
+Judith Bouman has been a PhD student in Prof Roland Regoes’s group at ETH Zurich since March 2018.
+In this BRCCH consortium, she is working on developing and testing statistical methods for estimating the cumulative incidence of SARS-CoV-2 infection with serosurvey data.
+In particular, she exploits approaches that do not require a cut-off to classify serological samples into sero-positive or negative.
+Before starting her PhD, she obtained a bachelor’s in medical natural sciences and a master’s in mathematics from the Vrije Universiteit Amsterdam in the Netherlands.
 Besides working on SARS-CoV-2, she models within-host dynamics of HIV-1 and the spread of vaccine escape mutants in heterogeneous populations.

-Lukas Bubendorf is a surgical pathologist and head of cytopathology at the Institute for Pathology of the University Hospital Basel.
+Prof Lukas Bubendorf is a surgical pathologist and Head of Cytopathology at the Institute for Pathology at University Hospital Basel (USB).
 He provides expertise in pulmonary pathology, performing autopsies of COVID-19 patients and evaluating autopsy histology.
-He completed a post-doctoral research fellowship at the National Human Genome Research Institutes at the NIH, Bethesda, from 1998-2000.
-He is a member of numerous national and international scientific societies, the Steering Committee of the ETOP Lungscape project, the IASLC Pathology Committee and the editorial boards of several journals including Journal of Thoracic Oncology, Lung Cancer, Cancer Cytopathology, Diagnostic Cytopathology, and Acta Cytologica.
-His major interests and diagnostic expertise lie within lung pathology and uropathology, and in the general field of cytopathology.
-His research group currently investigates the role of genomic evolution and heterogeneity in solid tumors, including lung cancer and prostate cancer.
-In cytology, he aims at translating molecular techniques and assays to clinical routine application
+From 1998 to 2000, he completed a post-doctoral research fellowship at the National Human Genome Research Institutes at the National Institutes of Health in Bethesda, USA.
+He is a member of numerous national and international scientific societies, the Steering Committee of the ETOP Lungscape project, the IASLC Pathology Committee and the editorial boards of several journals including the Journal of Thoracic Oncology, Lung Cancer, Cancer Cytopathology, Diagnostic Cytopathology and Acta Cytologica.
+His major interests and diagnostic expertise lie within lung pathology and uropathology and in the general field of cytopathology.
+His research group is currently investigating the role of genomic evolution and heterogeneity in solid tumours, including lung cancer and prostate cancer.
+In cytology, he aims to translate molecular techniques and assays to clinical routine application.

-Moniek supports the MistraL study in Data Management activities, specifically when it comes to capturing and reporting of patient data.
-After having completed a research Master in Neurosciences, she moved to the field of Clinical Research and is currently working as a Data Manager in the Clinical Statistics and Data Management team in the Medicine Department of the Swiss TPH.
-Her interests are to scout for and explore different software solutions for capturing and reporting data, to ensure the level of flexibility many research studies in resource-limited countries require (e.g. offline data collection in case of hard to reach areas), whilst safeguarding data quality.
+Moniek Bresser supports the MistraL study in data management activities, specifically when it comes to capturing and reporting of patient data.
+After completing a research master’s in neurosciences, she moved to the field of clinical research and is currently working as a data manager in the Clinical Statistics and Data Management team in the Department of Medicine at the Swiss Tropical and Public Health Institute (Swiss TPH).
+Her interests are scouting for and exploring different software solutions for capturing and reporting data in order to ensure the level of flexibility required by many research studies in resource-limited countries (e.g., offline data collection in case of hard-to-reach areas) whilst safeguarding data quality.

 Assistant Professor Andrzej Brudnicki is a paediatric maxillofacial surgeon.
 He is responsible for the long-term evaluation of treatment results at the Pediatric Surgery Clinic of the Institute of Mother and Child in Warsaw, where he is an Assistant Professor at the Maxillo-facial Surgery Unit.
 The Institute of Mother and Child in Warsaw is the largest cleft center in Europe with approximately 1000 cleft operations per year.
 In 2014 Prof. Brudnicki received his PhD (2014) in early secondary alveolar bone grafting.
 His research interest and expertise in pediatric maxillofacial surgery focuses on developmental disorders of the facial skull and defects of the maxillofacial cleft.